Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

-This year, several states have considered new legislation to help — or force — condominium association and HOA-governed common interest developments (CID) to better manage and finance their long-term maintenance, using reserve studies as a tool.
+This year, several states have considered new legislation to save — or “help” by force — condominium association and HOA-governed common interest developments (CID) to better manage and finance their long-term maintenance, using reserve studies as a tool.

 In Florida, Legislators attempted to enact a building safety bill requiring more frequent inspections and reserve studies, but failed, when they could not agree on the most appropriate level for reserve funding.
 A Colorado Legislator just dropped a reserve study bill, late into the current session.
 And Maryland’s Legislature just enacted a new law requiring reserve studies every five years, for all homeowners, condominium, and cooperative associations in the state.